Clinical Collaborations

 We encourage all students to develop a list of sites that they may be knowledgeable of or reach out to personal networks and connections that may be available to precept.

 We understand that finding a clinical placement can be challenging and overwhelming task.
 Our commitment to you is to be a valuable resource and collaborator in this process.
 Emory has an extensive network of healthcare facilities, preceptors, and institutions.
-Connect with your Clinical Placement Coordinator for additional information.”
+Connect with your Clinical Placement Coordinator for additional information.

 What types of preceptors are acceptable?

 A licensed MD, DO, NP, CNM or PA can precept our NP students.
 Please refer to your specialty program's guidelines for additional information.
 The Specialty Director must vet all preceptors.
+You can also provide your preceptor’s CV as well.

 What do I do if a preceptor requests payment?